swyxio/react-todomvc/README.md

 # react-todomvc

 TodoMVC with a clean React implementation (no Redux).
+Done in TypeScript because [I like React + TypeScript](https://react-typescript-cheatsheet.netlify.app/).
 Use this as an easy demo to show off your backend integrations. (e.g. React + Firebase, React + AWS Amplify, React + Node/Express/Mongo, etc.)

 **Live Demo: [react-todomvc.netlify.app](https://react-todomvc.netlify.app)**